kellyshreeve/kelly-shreeve.github.io/classifying-reviews-nlp.md

 </p>

 ## Project Overview
-The Film Junky Union, a new edgy community for classic movie enthusiasts, is developing a system for filtering and categorizing movie reviews.
+**Background:** The Film Junky Union, a new edgy community for classic movie enthusiasts, is developing a system for filtering and categorizing movie reviews.

-The goal is to train a model to automatically detect negative reviews from a dataset of IMBD movie reviews with polarity labelling.
+**Goal:** Train a model to automatically detect negative reviews using a dataset of IMBD movie reviews with polarity labelling.
 The model classifies positive and negative reviews.
 Achieve an F1 score of at least 0.85.

 **Techiniques:** Tokenization, Lemmatization, BERT, gradient boosting.